DevelopedByAleks/DevelopedByAleks/README.md

 ## ⚡ Fun Facts

-- 🐶 I’m obsessed with dogs.
-One day, I’ll have two, and they’ll probably judge my code.
 - 🌄 I run trails and hit the road on my bike to recharge my creativity.
 Nature > coffee (most of the time).
 - 🚗 Road trips are my love language.
 Bonus points if I can brainstorm app ideas along the way.
-- **Dream username**: Something like *CyberAlexLegend77* (but sadly, that’s taken).

 ---